 Then come back to Tabletop and repeat whole sequence but switch the weight bearing wrist in the Side plank pose .

-This sequence will strengthen your wrists and forearms for more difficult asanas in the future.
+This yoga poses will strengthen your wrists and forearms for more difficult asanas in the future, and also help you avoid wrist pain.
 Try and move from 1 asana to the next in a controlled flow.
 Stability is important when you are training muscles.Try not to move the feet and hands as much as possible so that the asanas flex the muscles in full range of motion as intended.
 Links are provided at the bottom to some asanas you can do once your wrist strength is up to speed.